Get into your new apartment from less than $4,000

 When you buy an apartment off-the-plan, you will not be able to see your actual apartment before you sign the contract.
 Sometimes, the layout or size of the initial specifications may also be altered.
 Read your contract carefully to understand your rights about any variations that can be made.

-Because of the time between the time you sign the contract and when building is complete, no lender is able to give you ‘full approval’.
+Because of the time between when you sign the contract and when building is complete, no lender is able to give you ‘full approval’.
 If there are circumstances that impact the amount you can borrow, due to changed circumstances or changes in market conditions, you may not be able to complete the purchase.
 This may lead to the loss of your deposit and potentially being liable for any loss or damages caused to the developer for not completing the sale.

 Want to find out more?

 To check out some of the apartments you may be able to buy from as little as $3000*, explore the developments below.